 - It is used to treat mood problems caused by monthly periods.

-- If your child is taking any of these drugs: Linezolid, methylene blue, pimozide, or thioridazine.
+- If you are taking any of these drugs: Linezolid, methylene blue, pimozide, or thioridazine.

 - It may take several weeks to see the full effects.